MoistCoder/CockyGrabber/README.md

 ## What's Next

-1. Adding more Browsers
+1. Adding a Function that can grab all the data at once
+2. Adding more things to grab like bookmarks, extensions, ...
+3. Async Funtions
-2. Turn CockyGrabber into a NuGet Package
+4. Turn CockyGrabber into a NuGet Package
-3. Adding custom Functions that replace the packages
+5. Adding custom Functions that replace the packages
-4. Creating a minimalized File that anyone can easily implement in their Project without referencing CockyGrabber itself
+6. Creating a minimalized File that anyone can easily implement in their Project without referencing CockyGrabber itself
+7. Migrate to NET Core
+8. Create a better documentation
+9. More Examples

 ## End